Black White Simple Photo How AI Take Over the World YouTube Thumbnail

 Unhealthy coping mechanisms are often rooted in childhood trauma or insecure attachment styles, which can affect our ability to form secure and healthy relationships later in life.
 Studies show that people who experience early adversity are more likely to develop addictions and maladaptive coping strategies as a way of escaping emotional pain.

 Pro Tip: Next time you catch yourself engaging in an unhealthy coping mechanism, ask yourself: “What am I really feeling right now?”
-Then try to find a healthier outlet for that emotion – talk to someone you trust, do some exercise or creative activity, or simply allow yourself to feel without judgement.
+Then try to find a healthier outlet for that emotion – talk to someone you trust, do some exercise or creative activity, or simply allow yourself to feel without judgement to maintain a healthy aftercare.

 Signs of Co-dependency: Identifying the Red Flags